TristanSalles/CoastProc/src/docs/waveclimate.rst

 * average wave energy densities and
 * wave energy fluxes.

-During the lecture and practicals, we will:
+Using **edstem** as last week, you will open the `WaveClimate` folder either from the `StartHere` notebook or directly from the list of repository.
+Then, you will:

-* Extract data from different regions along Australia and evaluate wave modal conditions and seasonal changes in climate variability.
+* Extract data from different regions along Australia and evaluate wave modal conditions and seasonal changes in climate variability (notebook name: `WaveAnalysis`).
-* Estimate the wave heights along Tropical Cyclone tracks.
+* Estimate the wave heights along Tropical Cyclone tracks (notebook name: `CycloneYasi`).
 * Calculate long-term trends and associated modulation by large-scale climate oscillations.

 .. raw:: html